Current ArrangementsInformation about the Coronavirus

 Arrangements for work in a home office

-At present a special arrangement applies at Heidelberg University about work in a home office.
-The respective supervisors decide directly whether staff can work from home.
-A form has to be forwarded to the Human Resources Division notifying it of the temporary home office.
+With respect to coronavirus developments, the respective heads of institutes/facilities are asked to check whether, and in what form, working from home might be possible and feasible in their areas of responsibility.
+The respective supervisors decide directly whether staff can work from home and must notify the Human Resources Division on a special form.
 The University Computer Centre can give assistance in setting up the IT infrastructure (IT-Support: Tel. +49 6221 54-117).
-Temporary work from home can be revoked at any time, however, and can currently only be agreed to continue until 30 September 2020 at the latest.
+Temporary work from home can be revoked at any time, however, and can currently only be agreed to continue until 31 January 2021 at the latest.
 Detailed information is available on the website of the Human Resources Division.

 Conferences, conventions and major university events

-Conferences, conventions and workshops etc. may be held according to the provisions of the current Corona Ordinance of the state of Baden-Württemberg and with due regard for hygiene and distancing rules, as well as the access and attendance arrangements.
+Conferences, conventions and workshops etc. by the university may be held according to the provisions of the current Corona Ordinance of the State of Baden-Württemberg and with due regard for hygiene and distancing rules, the maximum number of participants, as well as the access and attendance arrangements.
 This also applies to inaugural or farewell lectures and habilitation lectures.

 Central information service in the university administration